 Participation in national clinical trials The Tammy Walker Cancer Center's association with the KU Cancer Center through the Midwest Cancer Alliance makes many of the same clinical trials available at KU also open to patients in Salina.

 New patients at the Cancer Center are screened to determine whether they are eligible to participate in some of the latest, most promising treatments available.

-Click here to learn more about the Cancer Registry or for more information about cancer registry call Pam Ehlts, cancer registrar at (785) 452-7037.
+Learn more about the cancer registry or for more information about cancer registry call Pam Ehlts, cancer registrar at (785) 452-7037.